Tarquinous/wg-expanded-editor-3/README.md

 ## Features wishlist

 Below are some features I would like to implement, if it is found to be possible:
-* Ambient sounds as 'music' options for maps
 * Place more than one Commander on the map at a time even after the mod is disabled
 * Allow terrain to be placed in any location regardless of adjacent terrain
 * Allow custom values for Ammo and Gold of newly placed Rifleman, Thief, and Thief_with_gold